atoma-network/atoma-docs/website/sampling-consensus.md

 $P = \left(\frac{1}{3}\right)^{10} = 1.6935 \times 10^{-5},$

-We can see that even a small set of nodes, selected uniformly at random, can lead to very high trust guarantees that a given generated output has not been tampered with, in any possible form.
+We can see that even a small set of nodes, selected uniformly at random, can lead to very high trust guarantees that a given generated output has not been tampered with in any possible form.
 That said, if a user requires high guarantee trust on the state of a given output, through Atoma, it must pay $N$ times the native cost.
 For many use cases such additional replication cost is not an issue.
-For example, if a the AI inference provides an automation trading strategy that can generate additional revenue for a given DeFi protocol, paying $N$ times the native execution to have full guarantee that the output is not maliciously generated is totally feasible, especially as processing such request natively might only cost a few cents.
+For example, if the AI inference provides an automated trading strategy that can generate additional revenue for a given DeFi protocol, paying $N$ times the native execution to have full guarantee that the output is not maliciously generated is totally feasible, especially as processing such request natively costs very little (i.e a few cents).

-We also want to highlight that every verifiability algorithm mentioned previously (including ZKML and OpML) leads to an higher cost compared to native execution.
+It's important to highlight that every verifiability algorithm mentioned previously (including ZKML and OpML) leads to an higher cost compared to native execution.
 It is hypothesized that ZKML proof generation can be up to 10,000x  the cost of native execution for medium size models, and the future goal is to get up to a reduction to only 20x execution overhead cost.
 On the other hand, OpML requires at least one verifier to attest the computations being generated in the network.
 As mentioned above, if no disputes are being made in the protocol, the amount of additional reward for nodes needs to be high enough to be economically feasible for nodes to collectively verify each inference request in the network.

 Finally, there are other use
-cases to which verifiability is still necessary, but paying such additional cost is not desirable.
-Such use cases amount to low to medium verifiability needs.
+cases to which verifiability is still necessary, but paying the additional cost is not desirable.
+These cases amount to low to medium verifiability needs.
 For example, a chat-bot community application, an AI NFT enhancement protocol, etc. In order to tackle these examples and reduce costs, we have introduced the following two improvements on our original Sampling Consensus protocol:

 ## Cross Validation Sampling Consensus

-In order to address the replication costs within the original `Sampling Consensus`, we have put forth a slightly different protocol algorithm which we refer to `Cross Validation Sampling Consensus` which allows for considerably lower costs, with a slight impact on verifiability.
+In order to address the replication costs within the original `Sampling Consensus`, we have put forth a slightly different protocol algorithm which we refer to `Cross Validation Sampling Consensus`.
+This allows for considerably lower costs with a slight impact on verifiability.

 The way Cross Validation Sampling Consensus works is as follows:

 1. For each incoming request onto Atoma Network, a single randomly chosen node is assigned to execute the request.
 2. Once the node commits to the generated output, we select a quorum of $N$ nodes with probability $p$.
-If nodes are not selected (wit probability $1 - p$) then the committed output by the initial node is considered to final.
+If nodes are not selected (with probability $1 - p$) then the committed output by the initial node is considered to be final.
 Otherwise, the selected $N$ nodes provide their own output commitments.
 If these agree with the original node's output commitment, then the result is considered to be final, otherwise, a dispute is set forth.
 3. Once the dispute is resolved, the collateral of maliciously generated output nodes is distributed among those nodes in the quorum of $N + 1$ (the original node plus the later selected $N$ nodes) that committed to the correct output.

 As explained above, the Cross Validation Sampling Consensus only relies on replication with rate $0 < p < 1$.
 This means, that a percentage of $(1-p) \times 100$% of times, requests are executed by a single node.
 The interesting feature of this approach is that a node has no way to predict if its output will be attested by other $N$ nodes or not (unless the node has access to the random oracle used for random sampling).
 That said, the disadvantage of this method is that it doesn't provide full verifiability for high security requests (a single request might be advantageous for a node to corrupt, and the node has a chance of $1-p$ of achieving it being malicious).
-This method also introduces additional latency into the system compared to the original Sampling Consensus protocol, as the time to finality is (in the happy path of no disputes) the at least twice that of native execution (whereas in the Sampling Consensus case was almost the native time of execution, up to some variability).
+This method also introduces additional latency into the system compared to the original Sampling Consensus protocol.
+The time to finality is (in the ideal path of no disputes) at least twice that of native execution (whereas in the Sampling Consensus case was almost the native time of execution, up to some variability).

 ## Game-theoretical considerations on Cross Validation Sampling Consensus

-It is possible however to show that, assuming all nodes are rational participants and do not wish to have collateral at risk if it is not economically sound to do so, such system reaches Nash equilibrium in the following case:
+Assuming all nodes are rational participants and do not wish to have collateral at risk if it is not economically sound to do so, it is possible to show that the system reaches Nash equilibrium in the following case:

 1. If the original node is not malicious, the expected accrued rewards value can be expressed in the formula

 $(1-p) \times (R - C) + p \times \sum_{i=0}^N {N \choose i} r^i (1 - r)^i \times (i \times \frac{R}{N} + R - C)$,

-where $R$ is the reward being paid to nodes for performing computation, $C$ is the native cost of execution and $r$ is the amount of the network the malicious node owns.
+where $R$ is the reward being paid to nodes for performing computation, $C$ is the native cost of execution, and $r$ is the amount of the network the malicious node owns.

 2. If the original node is malicious, then the expected accrued reward formula can be stated as: